Practical work with model architecture in Engee

 -

-Unlike a classic subsystem, a submodel must already be in the file system on the search path in order to be used in other models;
+Unlike the classical subsystem, the submodel must already be in the file system along the search path so that it can be used in other models.;

 -

-Displays input and output ports corresponding to the top-level input and output ports of the submodel.
-These ports allow the submodel to connect to other blocks in the parent model;
+Displays the input and output ports corresponding to the top-level input and output ports of the submodel.
+These ports allow you to connect the submodel to other blocks of the parent model.;

 -

-A submodel can reference another submodel and supports multi-level nesting of any subsystems and other submodels;
+A submodel can refer to another submodel and supports multi-level embedding of any subsystems and other submodels.;

 |